jeff-dillon/fire-calls-dashboard/README.md

 - Line graph of calls by month
 - Heatmap of calls by priority
 - Heatmap of calls by Category
+- Graph of calls by Agency Name

 Your dashboard can include dynamic filtering, sorting graph elements, and other Tableau features.
+Publish the Dashboard to Tableau Public and share your dashboard in the #may22-course2-data-analytics Slack channel.

 [Example dashboard](https://public.tableau.com/app/profile/jeff.dillon3251/viz/FireCalls_16558458057010/FireCallsDashboard)